Applications for Ministerial Review – Miscarriages of Justice

 |Applications that did not proceed to the investigation stage following a preliminary assessment||5|

-No investigation was completed during the reporting period.
-One investigation was carried over from the previous reporting period and one investigation was commenced during the reporting period.
+One investigation was completed during the reporting period.
+No investigation was carried over from the previous reporting period.

 Decisions by the Minister

 Table 6 summarizes the decisions made by the Minister during the reporting period.
-One remedy was granted by the Minister.
+No applications were granted by the Minister.

 Applications Abandoned or Held in Abeyance